-This project will ensure that the settlement experience of South East Asian refugees will be preserved for generations to come and becomes part of Canada’s historical narrative.
+Hearts of Freedom is a research project that aims to ensure that the settlement experience of South East Asian refugees will be preserved for generations to come and become part of Canada’s historical narrative.

-Hearts of Freedom will ensure that this period in history when Canadians and their governments acting together cooperated in the rapid transfer of more than 70,000 refugees from the former Indochina is preserved for generations to come and becomes part of the Canadian historical narrative.
+With funding from Heritage Canada, and partnerships with the Pier 21 Canadian Museum of Immigration and the Canadian Museum of History, This project works to preserve this period in history when Canadians and their governments acting together cooperated in the rapid transfer of more than 70,000 refugees from the former Indochina is preserved for generations to come and becomes part of the Canadian historical narrative.

 - Preserve the historical memory of the refugees from the countries of the former Indochina;

 - Document the experiences of those involved in the refugee settlement process to inform future generations of government and private decision makers;